• Skip to primary navigation

 👩🍳 Tips for Success

-• When creaming the butter and sugar, use a high speed for either type of electric mixer.
-When folding the dry ingredients into the wet ingredients, always use a low speed or do it by hand using a rubber spatula.
+• When creaming the butter and sugar, use a high speed stand or hand electric mixer.
+When folding the dry ingredients into the wet ingredients, always use a low speed or do it by hand using a rubber spatula to keep the finished cookies tender.

 • The grated zucchini should be very moist but not pooling in excess liquid.
-If your zucchini is too wet as you grate it, roll it in a paper towel, and gently squeeze out some of the liquid.
+If your zucchini is too wet as you grate it, roll it in a paper towel, and gently squeeze out the excess moisture.

-• Using a cookie scoop instead of a spoon ensures the cookies are all the same size and will all bake in the same amount of time.
+• Using a cookie scoop instead of a spoon ensures the cookies are all the same size so they'll all bake in the same amount of time.

 🧊 How to Store Zucchini Cookies